Gourangsharma/Netflix.sql/README.md

 ORDER BY 2 DESC;
 ```

-### 10.Find each year and the average numbers of content release in India on netflix.
-return top 5 year with highest avg content release!
+### 10.Find each year and the average numbers of content release in India on netflix,return top 5 year with highest avg content release!
 ```sql
 SELECT
 EXTRACT (year FROM to_date(date_added,'Month DD, YYYY')) on_netflix,